In this article, we will focus on how buf mod

 -

-Avoid circular imports: Circular imports can cause problems in the resolution process and should be avoided.
+Avoid circular imports.
 Instead, refactor your Protobuf files to remove circular dependencies.

 -

-Adhere to The Official Buf Style Guide and use
+Adhere to the Buf style guide and use [

 buf breaking